 On behalf of a child (as a trustee)

-An account can be opened by a parent or relative as a trustee for a child if the parent or relative provides a completed Direct Debit mandate from an account held in their name.
+An account can be opened by a parent or relative as a trustee for a child if the parent or relative makes an initial deposit from an account held in their name.
 Applicants (the parents or relatives) must each have their identity verified as specified for individual’s identification requirements.
 The application should be accompanied by a photocopy of the child’s birth certificate.

 How to apply for a Regular Savings account